Is it true that manufacturers have deliberately set out to make stuff obsolete after ever shorter periods or is that not the case at all?

 But we don't actually think it's just as straightforward as that and the topic is in reality immensely more complex in many ways.

 Now regardless of what we say and, regardless of cold hard facts we expect that there will be some people that think it's a nefarious plan by big business to elicit more cash from the poor punters.

 If only big companies were that smart!

-There's stupidity almost for sure yes, there's even some planning that leads to stuff being obsolete yes and there's some design choices on manufacture that are, will we say, questionable without doubt.
+There's stupidity almost for sure, yes, there's even some planning that leads to stuff being obsolete, yes and there are some design choices on manufacture that are, will we say, questionable without a doubt.
 But deliberately to force people to replace stuff, we're not entirely convinced.

 What we are convinced of is that there's a series of failings, most of them leading to unintended consequences that largely seem to stem from poor foresight.

 We'll try to expand and explain how and why we think that.

 Yes, that's right everyone, we all buy stuff and the stuff we buy in droves are what manufacturers make.